ktguzic/Python-Instacart-Grocery-Basket-Analysis/README.md

 seaborbn - for visualizations

 ## Executing the code
-the code will be available under the /scritps/ file folder (in tasks)
+the code will be available under the /scritps/ file folder